companieshouse/dapperdox.developer.ch.gov.uk/assets/sections/manipulate-company-data-api-filing/templates/guides/overview.md

 - Postcode of the first insolvency practitioner associated with the case matches one of the postcodes of a Companies House office ("CF143UZ", "BT28BG", "SW1H9EX" or "EH39FF")

-For REA data change submissions made using the Transactions and REA API’s the following scenarios:
+For REA data change submissions made using the Transactions and REA APIs, the following scenarios:

 - Registered email address ending in "@companieshouse.gov.uk"